Louis Tomlinson: Philanthropy

 Tomlinson has been involved in charity work throughout his career.
 He co-hosted a charity ball with bandmate Liam Payne and held by Believe in Magic, an organisation that supported terminally ill children.
 Both Tomlinson and Payne got in a bidding war at the charity ball that resulted in Tomlinson donating £10,000 for Payne's face to be painted.
 He personally donated £2 million to Believe in Magic, while collectively he and Payne donated over £5 million.
 He has been involved with Bluebell Wood Children's Hospice and was one their patrons.
 A tweet by Tomlinson helped to promote the work of a cancer charity, Niamh's Next Step, in memory of a girl diagnosed with neuroblastoma.

+In 2013, One Direction released their song for the BBC Comic Relief charity campaign, One Way or Another (Teenage Kicks).
+Louis dyed his hair red for the live performance of the song on BBC 1 on 15th march 2013.

 In April 2016, Tomlinson was announced to be joining the Soccer Aid 2016 star line-up, a biennial fundraiser for the children's organisation UNICEF.
 He played for the England squad alongside Robbie Williams, Olly Murs, Paddy McGuinness, Jack Whitehall, Marvin Humes, John Bishop and others on 5 June 2016.
 Tomlinson played against his bandmate Niall Horan, who appeared for the Rest of the World team.
 In 2017, Tomlinson was featured in a charity single fundraising for victims of the Grenfell Tower fire.
 Tomlinson shared donation links, made donations himself, and voiced his support for the Black Lives Matter movement in May and June 2020.
 He attended the George Floyd protests in London with his then-girlfriend Eleanor Calder.
 In 2020, Tomlinson sold 160,000 tickets for a charity livestream, giving the profits to FareShare, Crew Nation, Bluebell Wood Children's Hospice, and his touring crew.

-During the Latin America leg of the Faith in the Future World Tour in 2024, Tomlinson became the first male solo artist to headline Mexico City's Autódromo Hermanos Rodríguez.
-He held a charity livestream of the event titled For Every Question Why, the proceeds of which went to War Child UK.
 Tomlinson participated in the 2025 season of Soccer Aid.